alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-about-awaited-mahdy-and-descending-jesus.md

 lang: en
 locale: en
 note: true
-excerpt: "As far as we know, there is no Sahih Hadith which specifies the time of his descent.
+summary: "As far as we know, there is no Sahih Hadith which specifies the time of his descent.
 The only piece of information is that he descends after Al-Masih-ul-Dajjal or the Antichrist."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz